It may sound daunting to run your project as a PRINCE2 project, but it is really just adapting a structure, and then focus on WHY and WHAT.

 - WHAT are we delivering, how shall it work, and which quality standards must it meet?

 - WHO are in the project organisation?
 We need clear roles and responsibilities

 - HOW and WHEN are we doing the project work?
-This is the activity planning and schedule: a part most unexperienced project managers jump to from the beginning, without getting the framework and fundament ready first.
-(And, you might notice that PRINCE2 focus on deliveries – products- not activities.)
+This is the activity planning and schedule – a part most unexperienced project managers jump to from the beginning, without getting the framework and fundament ready first.
+(And, you might notice that PRINCE2 focus on deliveries – products- not activites.)

 - From a business point of view, it is necessary to set up controls, to ensure that the project is on the right track, delivering as expected.

-I have seen so many projects that are started without a clear visualisation of what we really want to achieve.
-The different stakeholders have different ideas of the result.
-They seldom take the time to really dig down in how this future result actually will work – and what results we do agree on wanting.
+I have seen so many projects that are started without a clear visualization of what we really want to achieve.
+The different stakeholders have different ideas of the result, but they seldom take the time to really dig down in how this future result actually will work – and what results we do agree on wanting.
 This leads to unclear Business Case, blurry criterias and foggy goals.